godotengine/godot-docs/classes/class_physicsserver2d.rst

 :ref:`AreaParameter<enum_PhysicsServer2D_AreaParameter>` **AREA_PARAM_LINEAR_DAMP** = ``6``

 Constant to set/get the linear damping factor of an area.
+The default value of this parameter is ``0.1``.

 .. _class_PhysicsServer2D_constant_AREA_PARAM_ANGULAR_DAMP_OVERRIDE_MODE: